Do you ever find that you drive home, and when you get there, you can’t remember the road you drove?

 Our habitual daily actions determine the outcome of our lives.
 These habitual actions become routines, and they form our days and shape our experiences.

-Most habits are actions that start small, and occasional.
+Most habits are actions that start small and are occasional.

 When we continue to repeat them over a period of time, they become hardwired into our brains and create new neural pathways.

 This is what I was talking about at the beginning of this post.
-Our brains create the neural pathways so that we can do things without the brain having to expend energy on thinking and deciding about it.
+Our brains create neural pathways so that we can do things without the brain having to expend energy on thinking and deciding about them.